 On this page

-Where specific infection control or disease prevention strategies are required for an individual child this must be clearly documented in their health care plan and/or health support agreement - HSP120 (DOC 243KB).
+Where infection control or disease prevention strategies are required for an individual child or young person this must be clearly documented in their health care plan and/or health support agreement - HSP120 (DOC 243KB).

 - first aid and infection control standard

 - annual influenza program for education and care staff

 - issues surrounding infectious diseases and action to take

 Disease and infectious outbreaks in education and care services are common due to groups of children playing closely together.
 Education and care services can limit the spread of infectious diseases by